super7ramp/croiseur/crosswords-dictionary/crosswords-dictionary-common/README.md

-## dictionary-common
+## crosswords-dictionary-common

-`dictionary-common` is a collection of utility classes useful for implementing dictionary providers.
+`crosswords-dictionary-common` is a collection of utility classes useful for implementing crosswords dictionary providers.